-Case management is provided as administrative activity through an interagency agreement between DOM and MDRS.
-The person is given a choice of personal care attendants, SMS/DME companies, and contractors for adaptations/modifications.
+During the person-centered planning process, the person and/or their representative is given a choice of personal care attendants, SMS/DME companies, and contractors for adaptations/modifications.
 If requested, individuals are also offered the choice of an alternate case manager based on geographical availability.
 The person selects their personal care attendant.
 If a person knows a particular individual with whom they are comfortable providing their personal care, and that individual meets the requirements to become a personal care attendant, as set forth in the IL Waiver, that individual is allowed to provide the direct care for that person.
 If a person does not have a specific personal care attendant, the Case manager will assist the person with locating potential PCA candidates for them to interview.